mcwg/mcwg.github.io/precalcAI/index.md

 October 2025

-These labs guide students in using an LLM to generate Python code related to PreCalculus concepts, which they then execute and modify in Google Colab.
-The idea is to get students to use AI to learn math, not just solve problems for them.
+These labs guide students in using Artificial Intelligence (AI) to generate Python code related to PreCalculus concepts, which they then execute and modify in Google Colab.
+The idea is to get students to use AI to learn Math, not just solve problems for them.
 Each lab focuses on a Precalculus concept in a context.

 ## Sample labs by context
-* **Comparing Gas and EV car** usage costs using *linear functions* ([pdf](lab-linear.pdf), or editable [Word format](lab-linear-export.docx)).
+* **Comparing Gas and EV car** ownership costs using *linear functions* ([pdf](lab-linear.pdf), or editable [Word format](lab-linear-export.docx)).
 * **Modeling Football Kickoffs** using *quadratic functions* ([pdf](lab-quadratic.pdf), or editable [Word format](lab-quadratic-export.docx)).
 * **Analyzing movie releases per year** for various genres using *exponential functions* ([pdf](lab-exponential.pdf), or editable [Word format](lab-exponential-export.docx)).
 * **Thinking about Nascar and Formula 1** as a spectator to understand *periodic functions* ([pdf](lab-periodic.pdf), or editable [Word format](lab-periodic-export.docx)).